-Music at UCM includes more than 250 undergraduate and graduate students.
-Accredited by the National Association of Schools of Music (NASM) and a designated All-Steinway School, our highest priority at UCM is inspiring the academic and musical success of all students.
+Music at UCM includes more than 200 undergraduate and graduate students.
+Accredited by the National Association of Schools of Music (NASM) since 1947 and a designated All-Steinway School, our highest priority at UCM is inspiring the academic and musical success of all students.
 Our faculty, many with international and national music careers, have developed outstanding performance opportunities and a music curriculum with high academic standards.

-UCM Music also has many ensemble opportunities for non-Music Majors, scroll down for more information.
+UCM Music has many ensemble opportunities for Music Majors and non-Music Majors alike.
+Scroll down for more information.

 The Wind Ensemble is UCM’s premiere concert band and is open to all UCM students by audition.
 Auditions are held prior to the first day of classes each fall semester.
 The Wind Ensemble performs contemporary repertoire for wind ensemble and concert band as well as some of the most important core literature; they are also actively involved in commissioning and premiering new works for winds and percussion by both established and emerging composers.

 The Wind Ensemble performs at least two concerts each semester in Hendricks Hall, a Chamber Winds recital in Hart Recital Hall, and at university commencements at the end of each semester.
 In addition, the Wind Ensemble frequently tours throughout the region.
 Significant performances include the 2014 Southwest Division Conference of the College Band Directors National Association at the University of Arkansas; 2008, 2011, and 2015 performances at the Missouri Music Educators Association Conference; featured performances in New York's famed Carnegie Hall (2010 and 2016); and the UCM President's Concert at the Kauffman Center for the Performing Arts.